everest base camp

 Lukla to Kathmandu

 In case of bad weather, we’ve scheduled an extra day in our itinerary as flights can be postponed.
 After reaching Kathmandu, you have earned your rest!
 Take a hot shower and spend the day as you please.
-Our leaders have recommendations for you based on your interests: gift shopping, local restaurants or late-night happenings.
+Our leaders have recommendations for you based on your interests, including gift shopping, local restaurants or late-night happenings.

 Prepare for your trip